Turok: Rage Wars

 Turok: Rage Wars is a first-person shooter video game developed by Acclaim Studios Austin and published by Acclaim Entertainment.
 It was released for the Nintendo 64 video game console in 1999.
-Rage Wars is a non-canon game in the Turok video game series, with a heavy emphasis on multiplayer.
+Rage Wars is a game in the Turok video game series, with a heavy emphasis on multiplayer.
 It supports a maximum of four players simultaneously via split-screen.
 The game also supports the Nintendo 64 Expansion Pak for high-resolution graphics, but does not require it.
 A separate game, also titled Turok: Rage Wars, which is set in the same universe but features a different gameplay and storyline, was released for the Game Boy Color in 1999.